rrDumpTruck/Obsidian.Vault/Player Character Info.md

 <span style="color:#ffc000">SKREEP</span> ||| @RebelliousBear Foundry PW: (old)523456789 > Skreep
 Wants to play Skreep (Rogue/Paladin) a "non-serious character".
 Has ties to the Family in Opportunity.

+The Family reached out after a job and gifted Skreep the following item:
+*"An oversized pocketwatch sparkling silver with red accents.
+Etched on the cover of the watch states "My life... for you Verona" With the Initials V. + E. underneath."*

 ---
 GOALS: XP values are Encounter Difficulty * 3 in XP value
 QUESTS: XP values are Encounter Difficulty * 4 in XP value